Maximizing credit card rewards for the most cash back is easy if you make a game plan.

 Finally, I have this card for the complimentary ShopRunner membership that offers free shipping and returns at online retailers.
 This is especially useful during the holiday season.

-The best thing about the Chase Freedom card is the 5% cash back categories, which change every quarter and must be activated from your account.
+The best thing about the new and improved Chase Freedom Flex card is the 5% cash back categories, which change every quarter and must be activated from your account.

 I’ve had this credit card for a long time.
+It used to be called just Chase Freedom.
 Year after year, bonus cash back categories include grocery stores, gas stations, restaurants and department stores.

 Chase will send you reminders about the bonus cash back categories when it’s time to activate them, so I make a plan for how I use this card on a quarterly basis as those categories are announced.

-Purchases outside of the 5% bonus categories only earn 1% cash back, so I don’t use this card for everyday purchases.
+Most purchases outside of the 5% bonus categories only earn 1% cash back, so I don’t use this card for everyday purchases.
+However, Freedom Flex does offer bonus cash back on select travel, dining and drugstore purchases.

 The IHG Rewards Club Premier Credit Card features a free hotel stay after each account anniversary, which can offset the $89 annual fee entirely.